 Linearly polarized antennas are "horizontal" or "vertical" in terms of the antenna's position relative to the surface of the Earth, a reference that loses its meaning in space.
-The need to use circularly polarized (CP) antennas for space communications is well established, as in space there is no "horizontal" or "vertical", but there is right-hand and left-hand circular polarization, CP.
+The need to use circularly polarized (CP) antennas for space communications is well established, as in space there is no "horizontal" or "vertical," but there is right-hand and left-hand circular polarization, CP.
 With CP the wavefront describes a rotational path about its central axis, either clockwise (right-hand or RHCP) or counter clockwise (left-hand or LHCP).
 If spacecraft antennas used linear polarization, ground stations would not be able to maintain polarization alignment with the spacecraft because of changing orientation.
-Ground stations using CP antennas are not (generally) sensitive to the polarization motions of the spacecraft antenna, and therefore will maintain a better communications cations with AO-40 will also be along that direction, squint angle = 0°.
-With the AO-40 radiations being RHCP, ground stations should also be RHCP for optimum communications
+Ground stations using CP antennas are not (generally) sensitive to the polarization motions of the spacecraft antenna, and therefore will maintain a better communications link.